imanshu15/x-sms/README.md

 ### How to run

-Once you opended the solution right click on the solution and click on Set StartUpProjects.
-In the popup select Multiple Projects and set X-SMS & X-SMS-API to Start then click OK.
+Once you opended the solution right click on the solution and click on Set StartUpProjects.In the popup select Multiple Projects and set X-SMS & X-SMS-API to Start then click OK.
 If you are using a local database change the "XSmsEntities" Connection string in the App.config file in X-SMS-DAL, if not you will be connected to our testing databse.
 Try and run the project.

 ### Troubleshoot